1907 Vanderbilt Commodores football team: Week 7: Sewanee

-Postseason
+After the season

 End Bob Blake made Walter Camp's All-America Honorable Mention, as well as the first team All-American selection of Michigan coach Fielding Yost.
 Sam Costen was elected captain for next year.
 Vandy claimed the championship of the South.

 Players

 Depth chart

 The following chart provides a visual depiction of Vanderbilt's lineup during the 1907 season with games started at the position reflected in parentheses.
 The chart mimics a short punt formation while on offense, with the quarterback under center.